Archaeological sites in Naples: Subterranean Naples in San Lorenzo Maggiore

 Located under the complex of San Lorenzo Maggiore and Piazza San Gaetano, excavations of the 80s and early 90s show the remains of the commercial area that developed around the ancient Greek agora dating to the 4th century BC with some parts from the imperial period.

 It is located at the centre of the ancient city on the Greek agora or later Roman forum.
 On the northern side of the agora was the temple of Dioscuri.
-On the southern side is the shopping district including a large two-story building, the macellum (meat market), dating from the 2nd-1st c.
+On the southern side is the shopping district including a large two-story building, the macellum (covered meat market), dating from the 2nd-1st c.
 BC, whose upper floor was at the level of Via dei Tribunali.
 It had a rectangular plan with a small circular temple at its centre and shops all around, some with workshops inside, and mosaic floors throughout.
 The colonnaded temple of the tholos type had a fountain.

 Also visible is the decumanus maximus, the main street.
 Several elegant atrium houses border the street.